francinv/IT1901-SalaryChecker/docs/release3/README.md

 ## Additions of classes and files for release 3:
 >The optimization of the user interface has lead the group to split parts of UI-classes and files into more managable sizes.
 The UI-package now consists of one main, parent controller and multiple sub-controllers, one for each main group of functionality.
 The fxml-file for the main stage has also been split up accordingly.
 One parent stage is used as a border, with navigation buttons and menu, and the scene-changes occur in the center of the application as the user navigates around.
 The group decided to use CSS for a smoother and better looking UI.
 This was done with one CSS-file for each scene for smoother editing and perhaps more understandable code.
+The group opted to access UI-components through fx:id instead of component class names.
+This desition was made for time-purposes, as accessing through class name was not working at first.
+The group felt it was more time effective to copy paste code where possible.
 >
 >Additionally, the group has added classes and files that are needed for setting up a RESTful application.